shaunmac/coastwise/_posts/2019-04-09-2019-04-09-basic-rules-for-walking-in-the-mountains.md

 ## **Resilience**

+We ignore the wisdom of history at our peril.

 We are rapidly becoming less resilient.

-Our infrastructure is getting worse.
+Our infrastructure is ageing.

 Our society is becoming more fragmented and stressed.